KRameshr/Core_JAVA_note_book/README01.md

 Each version introduced new enhancements, libraries, and performance upgrades—especially Java 8, which revolutionized Java with streams, lambdas, and functional programming.

-🎉 Conclusion

-Java remains a powerhouse in the software industry.
-Its philosophy, architecture, and ever-growing ecosystem make it a top choice for developers worldwide.

-If you're starting your journey into programming, Java is one of the best places to begin.